 January 2006, Harbor Place apartments were open.
 The need for Harbor Place became apparent from the work done by the Homeless Council Continuum of Care.
 Women who have successfully completed a substance abuse treatment program now have a place to be united with their children and have a safe place to live and to continue their recovery.
 Services will be provided by Heritage Behavioral Health Center and the eight units are owned by Dove, Inc.

 February 1, the Anna B. Millikin Home was given to Dove, when it was determined by their board that the home could no longer function as it was in current times.
-This home is now the Domestic Violence Shelter, and office space for the BABES, Community Service / Decatur Area Project and the RSVP Program.
+This home is now the Domestic Violence Shelter, and office space for the BABES, Neighborhood Programs and the RSVP Program.

 Work was completed to the East Clay facility which now serves as Single Room Occupancy (SRO), a vital step in the plan to provided housing for those in need.
 The Homeward Bound Staff have their offices in the front of the facility.

 After many years of service, Ray Batman retired from Dove in December of 2011.
-Jim Walters was hired by the Board of Directors and served through June 2015.
-Christine Gregory began with Dove on March 1, 2016.
-We look forward to a new chapter in Dove's history.
+(Ray passed on June 29, 2021) Jim Walters was hired by the Board of Directors and served through June 2015.
+Christine Gregory was hired March 2016 - September 2018.
+In February 2019, Tamara Wilcox was promoted to Executive Director and she left the agency in 2022.
+On June 1, 2022, Darsonya Switzer was promoted to Executive Director.
+We look forward to the new chapter at Dove!